wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     title the non-specified scale as `"NULL"` (#3473) !end-bullet!
 -   !begin-bullet!
-    Fixes unit tests for sf graticule labels caused by chages to sf !end-bullet!
+    Fixes unit tests for sf graticule labels caused by changes to sf !end-bullet!

-!end-bullets-14!
+!end-bullets-22!

 # ggplot2 3.2.0